qutip/qutip/doc/guide/guide-environments.rst

 .. math::
     C^\sigma(t) \approx \sum_{k=0}^{N_k} c^\sigma_k e^{- \nu^\sigma_k t} ,

-can be obtained using the Matsubara or Pade expansions.
+can be obtained using the Matsubara or Padé expansions.
 The functions :meth:`approx_by_matsubara<.LorentzianEnvironment.approx_by_matsubara>` and :meth:`approx_by_pade<.LorentzianEnvironment.approx_by_pade>` implement these approximations in QuTiP, yielding approximated environments that can be used, for example, with the HEOM solver.
-Note that for this type of environment, the Matsubara expansion is very inefficient, converging much more slowly than the Pade expansion.
+Note that for this type of environment, the Matsubara expansion is very inefficient, converging much more slowly than the Padé expansion.
 Typically, at least :math:`N_k \geq 20` is required for good convergence.

 For reference, we tabulate the values of the coefficients and exponents in the following.